martinjackson/simple-widgets/README.md

 ## Breaking Changes:

+- 2025-01-15 Simple-Widgets version 1.42.0 CSS files will not be automatically imported anymore.
+This will make it easier for the user to override CSS files from the default CSS settings.

+    The following import will need to be placed in the index.js file (to fix the break change):

+    ```js
+    import '../node_modules/simple-widgets/lib/index.css'
+    ```

+    See the section on CSS File Information.

 - 2023-06-05 Simple-Widgets version 1.35.0  \<Form> and \<FormFields> now calls the App supplied formDictionary() passing a string instead of the previous argument {formName: string}.
 Below is the code change needed to be compatable with previous versions of simple-widgets.
 Moving forward, the App supplied formDictionary() can expest a single string.